French report: 330,000 children victims of church sex abuse

 Associated Press

-PARIS (AP) — An estimated 330,000 children were victims of sex abuse within France’s Catholic Church over the past 70 years, according to a report released Tuesday that represents the country’s first major accounting of the worldwide phenomenon.
+PARIS (AP) — Victims of abuse within France’s Catholic Church welcomed a historic turning point Tuesday after a new report estimated that 330,000 children in France were sexually abused over the past 70 years, providing the country’s first accounting of the worldwide phenomenon.

-The figure includes abuses committed by some 3,000 priests and other people involved in the church — wrongdoing that Catholic authorities covered up over decades in a “systemic manner,” according to the president of the commission that issued the report, Jean-Marc Sauvé.
+The figure includes abuses committed by some 3,000 priests and an unknown number of other people involved in the church — wrongdoing that Catholic authorities covered up over decades in a “systemic manner,” according to the president of the commission that issued the report, Jean-Marc Sauvé.

-The head of the French bishops’ conference asked for forgiveness from the victims, about 80% of whom were boys, according to the report.
-The bishops are meeting Tuesday to discuss next steps.
+The 2,500-page document was issued as the Catholic Church in France, like in other countries, seeks to face up to shameful secrets that were long covered up.
+Victims welcomed the report as long overdue and the head of the French bishops’ conference asked for their forgiveness.

+The report said the tally of 330,000 victims includes an estimated 216,000 people abused by priests and other clerics, and the rest by church figures such as scout leaders or camp counselors.
+The estimates are based on a broader research by France’s National Institute of Health and Medical Research into sexual abuse of children in the country.

+The study’s authors estimate 80% of the church’s victims were boys, while the broader study of sexual abuse found that 75% of the overall victims were girls.

-The independent commission urged the church to take strong action, denouncing “faults” and “silence.”
-It also called on the Catholic Church to help compensate the victims, notably in cases that are too old to prosecute via the courts.
+The independent commission urged the church to take strong action, denouncing its “faults” and “silence.”
+It also called on the Catholic Church to help compensate the victims, notably in cases that are too old to prosecute via French courts.

-“The consequences are very serious,” Sauvé said.
-“About 60% of men and women who were sexually abused encounter major problems in their emotional or sexual life.”

-“But even worse, there was a betrayal: betrayal of trust, betrayal of morality, betrayal of children, betrayal of innocence,” he said, calling on the church for compensation.
+“But even worse, there was a betrayal: betrayal of trust, betrayal of morality, betrayal of children, betrayal of innocence,” he added.

+Martine, 73, and Mireille, 71, were sexually assaulted by a priest when they were teenage girls in high school.
+They both declined to give their last name due to privacy reasons, in part because some family members were not aware of the abuses.

+“It brings on such terrible thoughts,” Martine said.
+“For me, personally, I had to wait for my parents to die” because otherwise she said it was “not possible” to speak out.

 Olivier Savignac, the head of victims association Parler et Revivre (Speak Out and Live Again), contributed to the investigation.
 He told The Associated Press that the high ratio of victims per abuser was particularly “terrifying for French society, for the Catholic Church.”